gowri-279/Devora/docs/IBM_BOB_INTEGRATION.md

   ...
 ```

+The retrieved project context can contain information from **repository source files and administrator-uploaded project/company documentation** that has been ingested into the Knowledge Engine.

-**Why this matters:** IBM Bob never answers from generic training data.
-Every answer is grounded in the actual uploaded project documentation and source code, preventing hallucination.
+**Why this matters:** DEVORA instructs IBM Bob to answer using only the retrieved project context and not introduce unsupported information.
+This design helps reduce unsupported or hallucinated responses.

 ---